SuperfineStudios/civcraftsite/README.md

 * Credits for who made the original renders/screenshots to be added in the footer.

+* Website looks terrible in IE, but that's a fact of life we're gonna have to deal with and fix >:(

 # Design Principles

 * This website is responsive.
 Ensure whatever you add applies for all designated screen sizes, unless if common sense dictates that it's ridiculous to have it for a particular screen size.